Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-If your wife is like me, she says this after she’s carefully weighed some very telling evidence that says her husband doesn’t regard her ideas, her concerns, her abilities.
+You may wonder, “How can my wife say I don’t value her?”
+If your wife is like me, she says this after she’s carefully weighed some very telling evidence that her husband doesn’t regard her ideas, concerns, or abilities.

-Whenever I remembered those life experiences, I kept picking up the same old underlying theme, in the background of my life: Holly is worthless.
-Holly doesn’t measure up.
-Holly is bad.
+Whenever I remembered those life experiences, I kept picking up the same old underlying theme, in the background of my life.
+I felt I was worthless, didn’t measure up, and was bad.

-For so much of our marriage.
-I never even thought of myself in the context of value.
-My focus was not turned on me, but rather on my husband Randy—his needs, his job, his value, his present and future calling, and what I needed to do to help him get his work done.
-It took years for me to become painfully aware that my own feelings, my own opinions, my own fears and insecurities, my own personal desires and dreams, my worth as a woman with a good mind, good ideas, good intuition, and valuable skills had been lost and were not even part of the value equation.
+For so much of our marriage, I never even thought of myself in the context of value.
+My focus was not turned on me, but rather on my husband Randy.
+I focused on his needs, his job, and his value.
+Also, I focused on his present and future calling, and what I needed to do to help him get his work done.
+It took years for me to become painfully aware that my own feelings, opinions, fears and insecurities, my own personal dreams, my worth as a woman with a good mind, good ideas, good intuition, and valuable skills had been lost.
+They were not even part of the value equation.

 I now understand that Randy didn’t set out to disregard me or discount my worth.
 He was oblivious to the fact that value was an issue.